-To keep it light on details, you need to have that information accessible somewhere else whether in a welcome email, a guidebook, or printout.
+You need to have that information accessible somewhere else, whether in a welcome email, a digital guidebook, or printout, to keep it light on details.
 Have something that guests can fall back on for commonly asked questions.

 Communicating with guests

 Always be accessible.
-There is nothing more frustrating for your guests than to not be able to reach you.
-If you are unable to answer the phone, be sure to text or return the call promptly.
+There is nothing more frustrating for your guests than not reaching you.
+If you cannot answer the phone, be sure to text or return the call promptly.

 You can set reminders at predetermined times during a guests’ stay to communicate with them via text to make sure they don’t have any questions or require any local recommendations.
 A text is a lighter touch than a call, as many travelers don’t like being bothered by a host during their vacation.